 Other emergency medication ie. Rectal diazepam or Buccal Midazolam for major seizures will be stored in accordance with the normal prescribed medicines procedures (see storage of medication Section 8.1).

-The school holds an Emergency Asthma Pack containing a Salbutamol inhaler for emergency use by asthmatic pupils and an emergency epipen.
+The school holds an Emergency Asthma Pack containing a Salbutamol inhaler for emergency use by asthmatic pupils.
+The inhaler is available for pupils who are on the school's asthma register where parents have completed a written consent form.